quietui/quiet/docs/docs/components/rating.md

 ```

 :::warn
-You should only return trusted HTML from the `getSymbol()` function, otherwise you may become vulnerable to XSS exploits.
+You should only return trusted HTML from the `symbolFormatter()` function, otherwise you may become vulnerable to XSS exploits.
 :::

 ### Readonly ratings